Backgrounder on High Burnup Spent Nuclear Fuel

 To understand “burnup,” it helps to know more about the uranium that fuels a reactor.
 Before it is made into fuel, uranium is processed to increase the concentration of atoms that can split in a controlled chain reaction in the reactor.
 The atoms release energy as they split.
 This energy produces the heat that is turned into electricity.
 In general, the higher the concentration of those atoms, the longer the fuel can sustain a chain reaction.
 And the longer the fuel remains in the reactor, the higher the burnup.

 In other words, burnup is a way to measure how much uranium is burned in the reactor.
 It is the amount of energy produced by the uranium.
 Burnup is expressed in gigawatt-days per metric ton of uranium (GWd/MTU).
 Average burnup, around 35 GWd/MTU two decades ago, is over 45 GWd/MTU today.
-Utilities now are able to get more power out of their fuel before replacing it.
+Companies are now able to get more power out of their fuel before replacing it.
 This means they can operate longer between refueling outages.
 It also means they use less fuel.

 Why does burnup matter?